 Students will be required to respond to weekly discussion board questions/prompts.
-They will also have to respond to another student's response.
-The discussion board prompts will cover material to be discussed in the current week.
-All discussion board responses will be due on Sunday at 11:59 pm CST on the week for which they are assigned.
+To receive full credit for participation students must create a thread with their individual respons to the prompt and respond to at least one other student's response.
+The discussion board prompts will cover material from the current week.
+All discussion board responses will be due on the Sunday at 11:59 pm CST for the week for which they are assigned.
 (100 points - 10% of final grade)